MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Alakazam Normal`
 `Alakazam Name`: One's power and abilities may be enhanced, for example.

+`Granbull Normal`
-Granbull: Oh!
+`Granbull Name`: Oh!
 Really?!
 I...
 I might be stronger?!

 `Metapod Normal`
 `Metapod Name`: That makes me want to evolve even more!